-The Authority found that for the 13-week sample period from 1 April 2009 to 30 June 2009, a total of 60 patients newly diagnosed with primary breast cancer were seen at the SBD service at St James's Hospital.
+The Authority found that for the 13-week sample period from 1 April 2009 to 30 June 2009, a total of 45 patients newly diagnosed with primary breast cancer were seen at the SBD service at CUH.

-In general, the service demonstrated compliance with the selected clinical Standards and where there was a variance, this was explained on grounds of clinical exception.
-However, clinical audit specific to the symptomatic breast disease was underdeveloped.
+The Authority found that, in general, the service demonstrated compliance with the selected clinical standards and where there was a variance, this was explained on grounds of clinical exception.
+There is a need to incorporate specific symptomatic breast disease clinical audit activities within the centre's clinical governance structure.